7 Best Outer Banks Campgrounds

 Looking for the best Outer Banks campgrounds?
 You’ve come to the right place!

 The Outer Banks, also known as OBX, are a chain of barrier islands separating North Carolina from the Atlantic Ocean.
-Rich with nature & history, this area is a huge tourist attraction, increasing volume in visitors each year.
+Rich with nature & history, this area is a huge tourist attraction, increasing the volume in visitors each year.

 There are so many campgrounds to choose from at OBX – some luxurious and some a little sketchy!
 Today, we’re only featuring the best.